Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h2>FAQ:</h2>

 <h3>The scrollbars go back to the default ones after a firefox update!</h3>
-<p>To fix this you have to re-patch the <code>chrome.manifest</code> file after each firefox update either following the manual steps found in here, <b>or applying the right re-patcher found on the "Scrollbar patchers" folder</b> (which should at least give you one or two months before having to re-patch it until the next firefox update).</p>
+<p>To fix this you have to re-patch the <code>chrome.manifest</code> file after each firefox update either following the manual steps found in here (For Linux and Mac users this is the only way as of right now), <b>or applying the right re-patcher found on the "Scrollbar patchers" folder</b> (which should at least give you one or two months before having to re-patch it until the next firefox update).</p>
 <p>This problem happens because firefox overwrites the omni.ja and the <code>chrome.manifest</code> file with each firefox update to "clear" any possible problem with the old version, making our change only temporary without re-patching it after each update.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>